 TARGET - Lil Pump

-Cole's planet and Lil Pump's planet are two different things.
+There is a huge gap between Cole's planet and Lil Pump's planet.
 Lil Pump thinks that J. Cole's perspective on rap culture and lyrics is now old-fashioned.
 This pushed Pump to fire shots to J. Cole.

 In response, Cole decided to fully explain his own views about the rap industry / business, how most of the 21st century rappers are falling into deep holes because of their type of mindsets they impose in the rap music.